yzerlaut/CB1_ntwk_modeling/README.md

 git submodule init
 git submodule update
 ```
-Note that the code relies on custom modules for [spiking network simulation] (based on Brian2) and [data visualization] (based on matplotlib).
+Note that the code relies on custom modules for [spiking network simulation](based on Brian2) and [data visualization](based on matplotlib).

 ## Reproducing the results of the study